A conversation between Dr Sanjee Perera (SP) and Professor Simon Lee (SL).

 Plenty of examples come to mind.
 When you and I were at Liverpool Hope twenty years ago, Protasia Torkington and Diana Neal had this conversation about ‘The Black Woman in Church and Society’.
 Before then, Victoria La’Porte (now Baker) and I had written separately about British Muslims and the churches in the wake of the Salman Rushdie saga.
 Another colleague from those days, David Torevell, wrote powerfully about racism last year.
 Ian Markham, then Foundation Dean of Hope, left to serve as Dean of a Christian-Muslim institution, Hartford Seminary, only days before 9/11 and is now Dean and President of Virginia Theological Seminary, an Episcopalian institution which has led the way on slavery reparations.
 My successor at Liverpool Hope, Gerald Pillay, was the first vice-chancellor of a UK university from a BAME background.

 SP: I agree that we need to learn from these constructivist writers and organisations.
-While I have worked with, in or for a number of institutions, my thinking has been particularly shaped by my time at CMS Ladies college and at Liverpool Hope.
+While I have worked with, in or for a number of institutions, my thinking has been particularly shaped by my time both at school and at Liverpool Hope.
 The former, a missionary school on a little island in the Indian Ocean, steeped in the traditions of her suffragist founders; the latter, the gift of the resilient endeavours of two, progressive 19th century, women’s teaching colleges—from Anglican and Roman Catholic traditions—in a working class port city made rich by the slave trade.
 The pedagogy of these institutions, enriched by some extraordinary thinkers from the enlightenment to contemporary educators, had much in common.
 They celebrated the best of the past and had the courage to learn from its ignominies.
 And most importantly they attempted to embody a pedagogy of faith, hope and love, and aspired to a better world.

 SL: Your examples, Sanjee, are fascinating in that they are both ecumenical institutions—in their own ways breaking the mould.
 They show that the Church knows about multi-faith cultures.
 The Church also knows about iconoclasts and about statues.
 It might not know as much as it thinks it knows but it does know something.
 For example, the churches were sensitive, I thought, in helping to move the law forward from a focus on blasphemy to a wider prohibition on incitement to religious hatred.
 Along the way, people mostly categorised by the media as British Asians became seen as British Muslims.
 But now the shorthand of media debate about BAME and Black Lives Matter reverts to excluding the faith dimensions of people’s identities and senses of belonging.
 Much as complexities can be recognised in questions of identity with LGBTQIA+, I would like to see the Church bringing the pluses of faith, not just the Church’s own minuses, into the public square.